First Light (Freddie Hubbard album)

 First Light is an album by jazz trumpeter Freddie Hubbard.
 Recorded in 1971, it features string arrangements by Don Sebesky.
 It was his third album released on Creed Taylor's CTI label and features performances by Hubbard, Herbie Hancock, Eric Gale, George Benson, Ron Carter, Jack DeJohnette, Airto Moreira and Richard Wyands.
 The album is part of a loose trilogy including his two previous records at the time, Red Clay and Straight Life.
 First Light won a 1972 Grammy Award for "Best Jazz Performance by a Group".

-Reception

-A reviewer for Dusty Groove said "Sweet early CTI work from trumpeter Freddie Hubbard – the kind of groundbreaking electric jazz that really helped him find a new space in the 70s!
-The album follows strongly from Freddie's classic Red Clay set for CTI – and like that one, it features extended tracks that build beautifully as they roll on – taking Freddie's airy trumpet as the base, and layering in electric piano, flute, guitar, and percussion – plus some wonderfully subtle strings – used sparely, but in just the right way to underscore the wider vision of the record".